Acceptable Use Policy

 You should be aware that, under the DMCA, claimants who make misrepresentations concerning copyright infringement may be liable for damages incurred as a result of the removal or blocking of the material, court costs, and attorney fees.

 If a notice of copyright infringement has been lodged against you, you may file a counter-notification with Great Plains Communications, previously ETC’s designated agent at the address listed above.
 Such counter-notification must contain the following information:

 - Identification of the material that has been removed or to which access has been disabled and the location at which the material appeared before it was removed or access to it was disabled;

 - A statement under penalty of perjury that the Member has a good faith belief that the material was removed or disabled as a result of mistake or misidentification; and,

 - Your name, address, and telephone number, and a statement that you consent to the jurisdiction of the federal district court for the federal district in which you are located, and that you will accept service of process from the complainant.

-If ETC receives a valid counter-notification, the DMCA provides that the removed material will be restored, or access re-enabled.
+If GPC receives a valid counter-notification, the DMCA provides that the removed material will be restored, or access re-enabled.

 ETC reserves the right to modify these terms and conditions when necessary.

-Whether you are communicating with ETC or using a ETC service, ETC may collect two types of information: personal information and non-personal information.
+Whether you are communicating with Great Plains Communications, previously ETC, or using an GPC service, GPC may collect two types of information: personal information and non-personal information.
 “Personal information” refers to information that is particular to you, such as, your name, address, phone number, fax number, and e-mail address.
 “Non-personal information” refers to information that does not by itself identify a specific individual.
 This information includes websites visited, network traffic data, services and features used or call record details.

 Information may be collected in the following ways: